-The Greatest Creators is PM360’s annual March supplement that is by creatives and for creatives.
-Now in its 12th year, this issue explores the creative process for those who work in healthcare and life sciences marketing.
+The Greatest Creators is PM360’s annual March special section that is by creatives and for creatives.
+Now in its 13th year, this issue explores the creative process for those who work in healthcare and life sciences marketing.
 Companies, agencies, and the creatives themselves have several opportunities to show off the magnitude of their creative talent, explain what creativity actually entails, and offer takes on new trends in creativity.
 If you are interested in contributing to this issue, please review the following opportunities:

 We also want to highlight the amazing artistic talent of the people working in our industry.
 Send us a stellar image of your outstanding original artwork—not something that was used in a campaign but something you created for yourself.
-It can be a painting, sculpture, photography, or some media we’ve never even heard of.
-Our favorite submission will serve as the cover to our supplement as well as the cover of our 2021 Media Kit.
+It can be a painting, sculpture, photography, or a medium we’ve never even heard of.
+Our favorite submission will serve as the cover to our supplement as well as the cover of our 2022 Media Kit.
 We’ll need a high-resolution TIFF, PDF, or JPEG—300 dpi and 8×10 inches for the final image, but you can send smaller files for initial consideration.
 (See last year’s winner below.)
 To submit your work of art, please go to the Cover Art Entry Form tab above.
-(Additionally, following the selection of the winning piece of art, PM360 will then host its annual Art Attack competition.
-We will place all of the works of art submitted online and let voters pick their favorite.
-While the winner of Art Attack will not be featured on a PM360 cover, we will include the winner in a future issue of PM360.)
+Later, PM360 will then host its annual Art Attack competition featuring all of the works of art you submitted on our website and voters can pick their favorite.
+We will include this winner in a future issue of PM360.

 COVID Creative Risk-Takers: